 The courses in this concentration explore the psychological and social reasons that people commit crimes.
 Students learn about the criminal justice system, abnormal psychology, and how to help people with convictions reintegrate into society.
 This specialization opens an array of career options in the criminal justice system.

 - Careers this concentration prepares for: case worker, police officer, detective

 Students in this specialization explore why people behave as they do at work and how to best manage employees.
 Learners uncover theories about organizational behaviors and practical ways to apply those theories in companies.
 This concentration prepares graduates for work in human resources.

-How Long Does It Take to Get a Degree in Behavioral Psychology?
+How Long Does It Take to Get a Behavioral Science Degree?